 The Miken KO Series, is the newest release from Miken. specifically the Pro H model.
 Though it is slightly heavier than other gloves at 1.9 lbs., the Pro H delivers in comfort and performance.
 The Pro H is ready to go upon purchase and requires a minimal amount of time to break it in.
-The Pro H is full of Miken’s most recent technological improvements and the top-quality leather provides a virtually sting-free catching experience.
+The Pro H is full of Miken’s most recent technological improvements and the top quality leather provides a virtually sting-free catching experience.
 One awesome feature of this glove is its versatility.
 The Pro H has some potential hang ups.
 Without a pinky loop, and an extremely deep pocket, you may notice that this glove feels very different than ones you’ve tried before.
 If you are a creature of habit, it may take a while to get used to.

 Yes, it’s technically a glove for fielders, but with the webbing, players are able to clearly see the ball when it’s in the air.
 As an infielder, make sure you purchase a Pro H that is sized for an infielder.
 You won’t want a super long glove to catch ground balls.
 Instead, stick to something 13.5 inches or shorter.
-Honestly, you can’t go wrong with the Miken KO Pro H. The price is on the high-end at about $109, but if you can afford it, I promise you will love it!
+Honestly, you can’t go wrong with the Miken KO Pro H. The price is on the top end at about $109, but if you can afford it, I promise you will love it!

 One of its issues is that it has a back made of mesh instead of leather.
 In my opinion, this is just an aesthetic thing.
 If you don’t mind its look, you won’t notice a difference in performance.
 Some players claim that a mesh back allows a glove to lose its shape quicker than other models, but for the price and good catching experience, I don’t think it’s a big deal.
-If you are okay with your glove showing its age a little bit quicker than other gloves, this is a great choice at a reasonable price of $50.
+If you are okay with your glove showing its age a little bit quicker than other slowpitch gloves, this is a great choice at a reasonable price.